keboola/connection-docs/transformations/mappings/index.md

 as it physically does not move any data.

-On the other hand, you can use [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) which makes all buckets and tables available with read access, so there is no need to clone the tables into a new schema, you can simply read from these buckets and tables in the trace.
+On the other hand, you can use [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) which makes all buckets and tables available with read access, so there is no need to clone the tables into a new schema, you can simply read from these buckets and tables in the transformation.
 This function is automatically enabled in transformations.

 ##### Read-Only Input Mapping